 The average American diet is severely lacking in fiber.
-This is not a good thing, as regular intake of fiber has been shown to promote weight loss and reduce the risk of numerous diet-linked chronic diseases including colorectal and pancreatic cancers, heart disease and type 2 diabetes.
-But, all fiber is not created equal.
-There are actually different types of fiber housed in different foods and each type has a specific function in the body.
+This is not at all a good thing, as eating a high-fiber diet promotes healthy weight management and substantially lowers the risk of developing diet-linked chronic conditions among which include colorectal and pancreatic cancers, heart disease and type 2 diabetes.
+All fiber, however, is not created equal.
+Truth is, there are different types of fiber housed in different foods and each type has specific functions in the body.

 Fiber generally refers to the indigestible portion of carbohydrates naturally present in plant-based foods like vegetables, fruits, legumes, grains, nuts and seeds.
 Since fiber cannot be digested, it is not a source of calories.
 When you eat fiber-rich foods, your body essentially takes the nutrients it needs from these foods and passes the roughage out.
 Fiber absorbs excess waste products in the body and pushes them out as well.